 What would we do with our AmeriCorp staff?

-What will we do when we begin Where do we house our proposed modular building function?
+Where do we house our proposed modular building function?

 Actions to Date

 Overall Needs - In August of 2020, a group of staff, Board and Habitat supporters assembled to tackle the above problem statements.
-It became clear that "strategic facilities planning," that is clearly called for here, is a fairly complex process requiring a lot of input from a number of sources.
-The Task Force developed fairly detailed templates for the needs of each type of Habitat Buffalo facility including ReStores, Office Space, Warehouse, and Prefab Assembly facilities.
-(See Exhibit C). {I believe you have these documents?} Additionally, the Task Force developed the first pass at financial models which will help us determine the feasibility of obtaining new facilities for any of our facility types.
+It became clear that "strategic facilities planning," is called for here.
+It is a fairly complex process requiring a lot of input from a number of sources.
+The Task Force developed detailed templates for the needs of each type of Habitat Buffalo facility including ReStores, Office Space, Warehouse, and Prefab Assembly facilities.
+(See Exhibit A).
+Additionally, the Task Force developed the first pass at financial models which will help us determine the feasibility of obtaining new facilities for any of our facility types.

-ReStore Needs - The Task Force evaluated the priorities for next steps for facilities for Habitat Buffalo and identified that tackling problem statement number 1. (future ReStore facilities) would be the priority:
+ReStore Needs - The Task Force evaluated the priorities for next steps for facilities for Habitat Buffalo and identified that tackling problem statement number 1 (future ReStore facilities) would be the priority:

 Habitat for Humanity Buffalo’s North ReStore has experienced a number of building related problems over the years.
 Although it has some serious challenges in terms of visibility, parking, and building condition it has usually shown a surplus over its 15-year existence.
-During COVID we closed the store for approximately a year for various reasons but reopened it May 4th.
-We would like to operate the store for the next twelve months to determine if it will return to pre COVID or even better sales levels.
+During COVID we closed the store for approximately a year for various reasons but reopened it May 4th, 2021.
+We would like to operate the store for the next twelve months to determine if it will return to pre-COVID or even better sales levels.

-The latest lease extension for the North Store expires at the end of September this year.
-The Landlord has offered to extend our lease for 3 years at the current rate and utilities cost.
+The latest lease extension for the North Store expires at the end of September 2021.
 We are trying to determine:

-Whether or not we should renew the lease.
-It was determined that we would forego the offer to keep the offer to maintain the current rental fee and utilities and not sign another 3-year lease, in order to give the Task Force more time to explore our options more thoroughly.
+Whether or not we should renew the lease or negotiate a new lease on existing property in order to give the Task Force more time to explore our options more thoroughly.

 Whether or not we should lease a new space, potentially in a suburban location

-The task force contracted with Mark Little, former Habitat International ReStore Director, and enlisted volunteer support from students at Buff State and the U. B. MBA School (we have a previous similar study from Canisius College’s MBA Program from 2017) to provide data on, market trade areas and potential locations to either move one of the current locations or open a third.
-Two members of the Task Force reached out to a number of other affiliates’ ReStores in the Northeast to learn what they have done.
-(See Exhibit A & B) {I suggest you do not show exhibits – I describe the findings in writing below}
+The task force contracted with Mark Little, former Habitat International ReStore Director, and enlisted volunteer support from students at Buff State and the U. B. MBA School (we have a similar study from Canisius College’s MBA Program from 2017) to provide data on market trade areas and potential locations to either move one of the current locations or open a third.
+Two members of the Task Force reached out to a number of other affiliates’ ReStores in the Northeast to learn what they have done

 The most notable lesson learned was “Customers will travel greater distances but that donors will not (typically 4 to 5 miles only).”
 The theory that has evolved is for our stores to be centrally located in a key market trade area near major highways so that suburban donors have the sense of safety and convenience to encourage drop offs versus Habitat incurring the expenses associated with pick-ups.
-Currently we are xx % drop offs vs xx % pick up by out trucks. {John P. is having his guys dig into these numbers to get us a number that is better than a guess}
+Currently we are 43% drop offs vs. 57% pick up by our trucks.